 The Health Education Program operates under the direction of the Senior Medical Director of Family and Community, and Director of Health Education who provides oversight of all accreditation and regulatory standards for Member health education.
 Primary responsibilities include oversight of the Health Education Department for Member health education and Employee Wellness Program.
 The department coordinates with other departments to ensure Member health education materials meet state requirements in readability format, cultural and linguistic relevance.
 The Director facilitates effective communication and coordination of care among UM, BH & CM, Pharmaceutical Services, and Health Education departments.
-Leadership works with other departments to develop and coordinate policies and procedures for medical services (e.g., medical procedures, denials, pharmaceutical services) that incorporate Member participation in health education and regulatory standards for health Education and acts as the primary liaison between IEHP and Providers/external agencies for health education.
+Leadership works with other departments to develop and coordinate policies and procedures for medical services (e.g., medical procedures, denials, pharmaceutical services) that incorporate Member participation in health education programs.
+The Director of Health Education ensures compliance with all accreditation and regulatory standards for health education and acts as the primary liaison between IEHP and Providers/external agencies for health education.